DragoonX6/20MinutesTillDawn.PowerScaling/ReadMe.md

   See Dual Wield buff.
 * Kill clip has been limited to 1
   Having it more than once is too OP, now you need to work for it (a little bit).
-* Frostbite has been limited to 1, and a single proc per enemy
+* [FIXED|CHANGED] Frostbite has been limited to 1, and a single proc per enemy
   Even by limiting it to just once, it would proc multiple times per enemy and essentially make the game a snoozefest after 30 minutes because everything dies instantly.
+  Fixed a bug where stacks would still do 15% damage, stacks now do 5% max health damage.
 * Sharpen damage has been lowered to 15%
 * Ritual growth percentage has been changed to 0.1%
 * Electro Mastery's size growth has been limited to 5%
 * Shatter's damage has been nerfed to 1%
-* Intense Burn's damage has been nerfed to 10%
+* [CHANGED] Intense Burn's damage has been nerfed to 20%
   The damage would explode really quickly, now it can still do a lot of damage but requires more work.
 * Electro Mastery's damage has been nerfed to 10%
   The same as with intense burn, this one has a head start, but burn damage has way more procs.